brybarrett/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## thursday, 21 august 2025 | 01:59
+## thursday, 21 august 2025 | 02:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-21, 01:45)
+Weather in Moscow (2025-08-21, 02:00)

-🌡️ Temp: 14.7°C <br>
+🌡️ Temp: Cool 14.7°C (feels like 14.7°C) <br>
-🌫️ Condition: Light fog <br>
+🌫️ Condition: Light fog with the sky fully overcast.
+Clouds are hanging very low, with the base at 0.1 km and ceiling at 0.4 km. <br>
+👁️ Visibility: Quite low at 3.8 km. <br>
-💨 Wind: Light WNW breeze at 2 m/s, gusting gently to 4.1 m/s <br>
+💨 Wind: A light WNW breeze at 2 m/s, with gentle gusts up to 4.1 m/s. <br>
-💧 Humidity: 96% (very high) <br>
+💧 Humidity: Very high at 96%. <br>
-📉 Pressure: 1003 mb (sea level), 984 mb (surface) <br>
+📉 Pressure: 1003 mb (sea level), 984 mb (surface). <br>
-☁️ Cloud cover: 100% (fully overcast with a very low base at 0.1 km) <br>
-👁️ Visibility: Low at 3.8 km <br>

-🌫️ Hushed and Misty Night <br>
+🌫️ Quiet, Misty Start <br>
-A quiet night descends over the city, wrapped in a soft, light fog.
-The air is still and heavy, creating a mysterious and tranquil atmosphere.
+A very early, quiet start to the day with a gentle mist hanging in the air.
+The low clouds create a soft, muted atmosphere, perfect for a peaceful moment before the city fully awakens.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence